cwcyau/academic-kickstart-2/content/authors/kirk/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+- Alumni
 ---

-Anas obtained his PhD in Computational Biology from the University of Warwick before taking up a postdoc at the University of Oxford.
-He is a Research Fellow at the University of Birmingham jointly supervised with Dr Andrew Beggs.
+Paul was a postdoc in the group at the Wellcome Trust Centre for Human Genetics working on statistical methods for genomic analysis.
+He is now a group leader (Programme Leader Track) within the Precision Medicine and Inference for Complex Outcomes (PREM) theme at the MRC Biostatistics Unit.